National Health Insurance (British Virgin Islands)

 The National Health Insurance scheme (or NHI) is a form of national health insurance established by the Government of the British Virgin Islands through the Ministry of Health, with a goal to provide access to and financial coverage for health care services to British Virgin Islands residents.
-A National Health Insurance scheme was first considered in 2006, but it took over a decade to come to fruition.
+A National Health Insurance scheme was first considered in 2006 (if one ignores the efforts as far back as 1985 as evidenced by the 1986 Budget Address by then chief minister Cyril B. Romney), but it took over a decade to come to fruition.
 It eventually came into effect on 1 January 2016.

 The scheme is based on two fundamental principles: